Stacia Saint Owens

 Auto-Erotica

-Winner of the Tartt First Fiction Award.
 Short story collection.
-Published by Livingston Press in July 2009.
+Published by Livingston Press.

-Advance Praise for Auto-Erotica:
+Praise for Auto-Erotica:

 Auto-Erotica is less a collection of short stories and more a cohesive musing on a single character: Los Angeles.
 With scalpel prose and crystalline wit, Saint Owens dissects her protagonist, peeling away layer after plastic layer and repeatedly leaving us with an oddly beautiful vertigo as she reveals the abyss beneath.”